praveenoruganti/praveenoruganti-css/15_Grid/README.md

 **Grid Item**
 The children (i.e. direct descendants) of the grid container.
-Here the item elements are grid items, but sub-item isn�t.
+Here the item elements are grid items, but sub-item isn't.

 **Grid Cell**
 The space between two adjacent row and two adjacent column grid lines.